Prapthi564/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     ![The Search service is highlighted from the list of services in the AI-in-a-Day Resource Group](media/inn6.png)

-1. Copy the search service URL and paste this into a text file.
-Also make a note of the service account name, which comes before `.search.windows.net`.
+1. Copy the search service **URL** and paste this into a text file.
+Also make a note of the **service account name**, which comes before `.search.windows.net` in the search service URL.

     ![The Search service's URL is copied to the clipboard.](media/copy-azure-search-url.png)